August Lösch: Personal life

 Lösch has been described as a creative yet stubborn by those who knew him.
-Although Lösch was born in Öhringen, he spent the majority of his childhood and later life in Heidenheim an der Brenz, which is something he is very proud of, mentioning that Heidenheim is the one place he feels at "home".
+Although Lösch was born in Öhringen, he spent the majority of his childhood and later life in Heidenheim an der Brenz, which is something he was very proud of, mentioning that Heidenheim is the one place he feels at "home".
 During his time abroad in the United States, he received several offers to reside in the US during World War Two, however, declined these offers, saying "What will be the fate of Germany, if all of us leave the country?".
-This refusal demonstrates his loyalty towards Germany and general stubbornness towards what he felt was right.
 After Lösch finished University, he moved to Kiel, Germany, to work as a part-time professor and researcher at Institut für Weltwirtschaft while his wife and family remained in Heidenheim.

 In regard to his political and religious stance, Lösch was a part of the "Confessing Church" known as "Bekennende Kirche", which was a Protestant group against Nazi Germany under the ruling of Adolf Hitler.
-Being a Protestant who was openly in opposition towards Nazi Germany and Hitler put Lösch in a situation where he had to choose between his moral integrity during a grave period of political oppression with the amplifying demand for independent and critical thinking regarding relevant societal, political, and spatial issues.
+Being a Protestant who was openly in opposition towards Nazi Germany and Hitler put Lösch in a difficult situation where he had to choose between his moral integrity and surviving a grave period of political oppression.

-When World War Two began, he resisted to emigrate, leaving him with the only choice: to go into hiding in Ratzeburg, to continue his research anti-nazi work.
+When World War Two began, he resisted emigration, forcing him to go into hiding in Ratzeburg to continue his research in anti-Nazi work.
 When the war ended, Germany was left destroyed, which made it impossible for him to return home to his wife and family in Heidenheim.
 Since he was unable to return home, he remained in the poor living conditions in Ratzeburg where he continued his economic research.
 The end of his life was devastating; due to his impoverished state and weak health, he caught the scarlet fever infection and died shortly after without any of his loved ones or friends by his side.
-His personal life indeed shows his undying motivation, creativity, passion and loyalty towards his promise to further scientific discoveries and fundamental theory.
-Lösch was never granted the recognition he deserved for his research because of his resistance against Nazi Germany, however, his work has helped with preceding economic research.
+Lösch's research was granted little recognition at the time because of his resistance against Nazi Germany, but would nonetheless continue to influence economic research.